 How it all started

 We started our allotment project in 2004, so we could demonstrate a low maintenance approach to organic fruit and veg growing – and, helpfully, to make a space where the group could meet, work and learn together.
 The plots were neglected when we took them on and an army of volunteers was needed.
-Eleven years on and the battle to clear the site of these pernicious weeds continues!
+Today we have a thriving allotment with a brand new shed kindly donated by Infinity Foods and Retail.

 A troop of volunteers continue to meet on Sundays throughout the year (11am – 1pm weather permitting) and undertake a range of tasks.
 Their efforts are rewarded with a share of whatever produce is available and this allotment is very productive.
 Come and visit!

 The allotments were designed to be accessible to as many people as possible.
-Wide, flat paths welcome visitors in wheelchairs and an area was set aside to be used for workshops.
+Please contact us for details.
 Our “wigloo” makes a shady play space for young children and the shed and our polytunnel provide shelter for volunteers on chilly winter days.

 The composting process is essential for recycling nutrients from decaying plant material and maintaining good soil health.